-- The Contracted Digital Services and Digital Services Support line items contain funding for projects, annual support and maintenance costs and hardware and software that change from year-to-year, but for which the base budget generally funds.
-The Contracted line item increases by \$22,040 for the cost of upgrading the Gallery's MuseumPlus software and for the purchase of BiblioEvents management software.
-The Support line item increases by \$99,600 but will fund: (1) 80 replacement personal computers on the regular 4-year cycle; (2) Bibliotheca self-check upgrade kit; (3) Nutanix storage node increase for data center; (4) building security camera upgrade; (5) security camera systems for Learn & Play bus and Adventuremobile; and (6) wireless wall clock system.
-This budget line item fluctuates from year to year as equipment is purchased and new purchases are planned. - The 80 computer replacements allow staff and public computers to offer current technology, including larger screens. - The telecommunications budget has increased by \$7,083 due to the bid process for services eligible for e-rate reimbursement and the addition of public Wi-Fi for bookmobiles.
-As previously mentioned, this also will increase e-rate revenues accordingly, but not one-for-one since reimbursement is at 50% to 90%.
+• The Contracted - Digital Services and Digital Services Support line items contain funding for projects, annual support and maintenance costs and hardware and software that change from year-to-year, but for which the base budget generally funds.
+The Contracted line item increases by \$181,000 for the cost of upgrading Aruba Wireless and for the purchase of Beanstack, Communico, OrangeBoy and board document management software.
+The Support line item decreases by \$163,400 and will fund: (1) 80 replacement personal computers on the regular 4-year cycle; (2) four laptop computers for public services; (3) iPads for meeting rooms and DPIL sign up; and (4) gaming equipment maintenance and replacement.
+This budget line item fluctuates from year to year as equipment is purchased and new purchases are planned.

+- The 80 computer replacements allow staff and public computers to offer current technology, including larger screens. - The telecommunications budget has decreased by \$2,200 due to the bid process for services eligible for e-rate reimbursement and the addition of public Wi-Fi for bookmobiles.
+As previously mentioned, this also will decrease e-rate revenues accordingly, but not one-for-one since reimbursement is at 50% to 90%.